RetroBloxxer/retrobloxxer.github.io/content/about/_index.md

 +++
 title = "about me"
-description = "yeah yeah about me its IN THE FUCKING TITLE-" [extra] no_header = true
+description = "yeah yeah about me ITS IN THE FUCKING TITLE-" [extra] no_header = true
 +++